The start of the trail follows the Macclesfield canal north, until you head East to tackle the first of a number of hills:

 Croker Hill and Sutton Common with Richard and Simon

 Croker Hill has a big radio mast on the top, but that doesn't really detract from the view.
 We could see back to The Cloud and to Mow Cop behind in the distance, and could also see ahead North to Tegg's Nose and our overnight destination below us.
 From here on in, it was almost like being in a car full of children asking 'are we nearly there yet!'
-The final couple of miles down from the top and then along the road to the village did seem like a long way, but at least it was downhill, and a pub was waiting for us at the bottom!
+The final couple of miles down from the top and then along the road to the village did seem like a long way, but at

 We had arranged to be put up in the vicarage of the village, and remain eternally grateful to the vicar who provided mattresses and breakfast!